Chillswim Ullswater 7.5 Miles End to End – 11th July 2026

 • Although this event is about taking part and completing the journey, we do have prizes for the fastest overall swimmers and trophies in each age group for both wetsuit and non-wetsuit swimmers.

-The entry system asks for your Mile Swim Pace, if you don’t know, then please go to the swimming pool and time yourself swimming for 1 Mile (1 Mile = 1600 metres or 64 lengths in a standard 25 metre pool or 32 lengths in a 50 meter pool) this will then give you a good indication of what pace you will be able to sustain over the entire swim but please bear in mind the maximum pace that we require for swimmers to be capable of over the full 7.5 mile swim is 65mins per mile.
+The entry system asks swimmers to select a Wave Start Group based on Mile Swim Pace – if you do not know already then please go to the swimming pool and time yourself swimming for 1 Mile (1 Mile = 1600 metres or 64 lengths in a standard 25 metre pool or 32 lengths in a 50 meter pool) this will then give you a good indication of what pace you will be able to sustain over the entire swim but please bear in mind the maximum pace that we require for swimmers to be capable of over the full 7.5 mile swim is 65mins per mile.

 On the day the more relaxed pace swimmers (65 min/Mile Time) start first and approximately every 20-30 mins a slightly faster paced group will enter the water.

-You will have a much better experience during the swim if you submit an accurate Mile Swim Time and you are grouped correctly.
+Swimmers will have a much better experience during the swim if selecting a Wave appropriate to their accurate Mile Swim Pace and will then be grouped correctly.

 Swimmers will arrive at the finish between 13.00 and 16.30 (approximately) and prize giving will be held as soon as possible after the last swimmer is out of the water, back at the event HQ.
 If you stay for the prize giving you can expect to be on the road by 17.00hrs.